100%

 Tax Investor Programs welcomes you to learn about this extremely valuable tax benefit associated with the Tiny Vacation Home, which qualifies as a business property under the Internal Revenue Code (IRC Section 179).

 As per IRC Section 179, the Tiny Vacation Home is eligible for a 100% deduction in the first year of service.
-For tax years beginning in 2024, the maximum allowable deduction under this provision is $1,220,000.
+For tax years beginning in 2025, the maximum allowable deduction under this provision is $2,500,000.
 Additionally, larger deductions may be available under IRC Section 168(k), allowing for bonus depreciation benefits.
+Their is a Phase-out threshold of: $4,000,000 (full phase-out around $6.5M of qualifying spend).

 For example, if a taxpayer makes a one-time down payment of $100,000 toward the purchase of a tiny home, the remaining balance of $275,000 per unit can be structured as a cashflow buyout lease.
 This means that the remaining payments are covered by future cash flow, optimizing both tax and financial planning strategies.